TimBeutelspacher/DataPipeline/API_Requester/README.md

 # API_Requester

-Grabs the newest Bitcoin hash from https://live.blockcypher.com/btc/ and insterts the into an PostgresSQL Database.
+Grabs the newest Bitcoin hash from https://live.blockcypher.com/btc/ and insterts the hash into an PostgresSQL Database.

 ## Code

-Java Code from .Jar file can be found here: https://github.com/TimBeutelspacher/DataPipeline/blob/master/JavaCode/src/main/java/JonasFelixTim/API_Requester.java
+Java Code from .Jar file as well as the documentation on the code can be found here: https://github.com/TimBeutelspacher/DataPipeline/blob/master/JavaCode/src/main/java/JonasFelixTim/API_Requester.java

 ## Getting started